-How BASH Boxing is Staying Safe During the Pandemic with SurfaceGuard
+How BASH Boxing is Protecting Customers and Staff During the Pandemic with SurfaceGuard

 At BASH Boxing, clients and coaches are used to throwing a one-two punch to get their heart rates up, calories burned and moods boosted.
 But that doesn’t mean that a few months ago they knew they’d have to go head-to-head against an unprecedented pandemic.
 “In all honesty, we had no game plan,” says BASH Boxing co-founder and owner Alex Trakas.
 “But we knew the health and safety of our members, our staff and our surrounding community was, above all else, the most important thing to all of us at BASH.”